anarcat/terms-benchmarks/README.md

    qualitative results of those are also visible below.

- * the `times-100x100000.csv` file was generated with [reproduce.sh](https://github.com/anarcat/terms-benchmarks/blob/master/reproduce.sh), which starts each terminal with the above benchmark (but only 100,000 loops instead of a million, to shorten the test time). this series of tests was performed on the same computer, but on Debian stretch 9.4 in March 2018.
+ * then a more formal test was done to generate the `times-100x100000.csv` files, with [reproduce.sh](https://github.com/anarcat/terms-benchmarks/blob/master/reproduce.sh).
+That starts each terminal with the above benchmark

-That number was chosen because our original loop (one million lines) means xterm take 30 seconds per test so 100 tests take 40 minutes, just for xterm.
-We shorten this by an order of magnitude: rxvt still takes around 40ms and xterm takes 250ms.
+In the second test, we only run 100,000 loops because our original loop (one million lines) means xterm take 30 seconds per test so 100 tests take 40 minutes, just for xterm.
+We shorten this by an order of
+magnitude: rxvt still takes around 40ms and xterm takes 250ms.

 Printing a *single* line in rxvt takes only a fraction of that time (9ms), similar to xterm (10ms), which is small enough to be ignored in our tests, so we consider that startup time to be negligible.

-Ideally, that script would do a similar loop with a one-line test, and substract the average, but that's getting complicated for probably no gain.
+Ideally, that script would do a similar loop with a one-line test, and substract the average to discount the startup time, but that's getting complicated for probably no gain.

+Those tests were performed on Debian 9 in Xorg and i3 and Fedora 27 on GNOME with Wayland and Xorg backends.
+There is a separate directory for each series of tests.

+GNOME Terminal was excluded from those tests because it doesn't wait until the command completes before exiting, which makes testing unnecessarily hard.

 Qualitative evaluation
 ======================